Father sues Michigan school district for $1m after teacher cuts his daughter's hair

 Trending News

-However, school officials decided that the teacher had broken school policy but had not acted with racial bias, and the teacher was reprimanded but allowed to keep her job.
+School officials, however, decided the teacher had broken school policy but not acted with racial bias.
+The teacher was subsequently reprimanded, but allowed to keep her job.

 Jurnee's father was not pleased with this result.